MohsenElhage/WebsiteProjects/README.txt

+in this project i didnt use .env files to secure the jwt token and the db url it is meant to be for listing purpose but if i were to sequre it on git hub i wouldve

+used environment variables to store these sensitive information, and load them into my application using the process.env object.
+This way, i can keep my secrets separate from the code i submitted on github and prevent them from being accidentally exposed.

+and i wouldve used npm install dotenv then  Create a .env file in my project directory, and add the secrets to it then Load the environment variables using dotenv in the application code before using them.

 Here's the rough summary of the app:

 At first, we are sending data from signup page to backend to save user in mongoDB.